 I am pleased to say she is now a strong and determined 22-year old who battles those demons every day and nine times out of 10 wins.
 I am so proud of her and know that her adversities will be her biggest ally in finding her purpose in life.

-I remember being handed a prescription for antidepressants.
+I remember the doctor handing me a prescription for antidepressants.
 I was confused.
-I didn’t want antidepressant medication.
-I wasn’t depressed.
-I just felt unwell.
+Why was I being prescribed antidepressant medication?
+I wasn’t depressed, just unwell.

 That prescription scared me.
 I never got it filled.

-But I did go to counselling over the years at different times.
-Sometimes that helped, sometimes not so much.
+But I did go to counselling over the years.
+Sometimes counselling helped, sometimes not so much.

 I read a lot, became more self-aware and started to listen to myself and my body more.
 Whenever I felt the slump coming or the black hole creeping in, I pushed hard against it.
-I spent a lot of time in my own head, driving myself nuts with things unable to see anything clearly.
+I spent a lot of time in my head, driving myself nuts with things, unable to see anything clearly.
+Always second guessing myself.

 And sometimes I let it take me for a little while because fighting was exhausting.
 But I am thankful that I am one of the lucky ones and could fight against it.
 I would eventually become very impatient with myself and knew enough was enough, and I had to do something positive.
 How we battle anxiety is different for everyone.
-For me talking things through with someone who doesn't judge helps.
+How it manifests in each of us is different.
+There is no one solution that suits everyone.
+But for me talking things through with someone who doesn’t judge me helps.

 Self Awareness made all the difference

-It had been suggested to me quite a bit by people close to me and who I confided in not to disclose this sort of information publicly.
-That it would turn people away from my business and not have confidence in me.
+It had been suggested to me often by people, even those close to me, and who I confided in, not to disclose this sort of information publicly.
+They were worried it would turn people away from my business and not have confidence in me.

-But I know that so many people experience the same sort of thing as me to varying degrees.
-And the thought has always been there that if they knew I understood then maybe together we could all have a stronger more fulfilled life, not one that is being held back by fear and anxiety.
+But I know that so many people experience the same sort of thing to varying degrees.
+And the thought has always been there that if they knew I understood then maybe together, we could all strive for a stronger more fulfilled life, not one that is held back by fear and anxiety.

 I know my story is far from unique.
 Or even extreme.
-I know that this is a very real monster that plagues so many of us to varying degrees and I know that to explain it to someone that does not experience it is difficult, for us and them.
+I know that this is a genuine monster that plagues so many of us, in different ways and varying degrees, and I know that to explain it to someone that does not experience it is difficult, for them and us.

 So how did travel help?